nrraleeya/internship-assessment/task_4_sales_forecasting/README.md

-# Task 4: Time Series Sales Forecasting
+# Time Series Sales Forecasting Project

 This sub-module contains the production-grade predictive pipeline designed to forecast daily retail sales for the next 3 months across multiple store and item configurations.